Servbot91/Ascension/README.md

 ### Why do I see unrated performers so much?

 Keep in mind when your database starts from 0 unrated performers take overwhelming priority to give everyone a fair baseline and match count.
 Over time once your habits of play and scheduling kick in and you've got a baseline.
-Things will start shaking up.

 ### Why am I not seeing performers that graduated ranks?